 3. San Francisco, California

-If you can swing a weekend in San Francisco, there’s plenty of sightseeing to do, starting with a visit to the Golden Gate Park and to the Saturday farmers’ market at the Ferry Building.
-The city was ranked as one of the World’s Best Cities of 2024 because of the car-free street movement that has been rolling out since the COVID-19 pandemic—so definitely take a bike and bring your best walking shoes.
+If you can swing a three-day weekend in San Francisco, there’s plenty of sightseeing to do, including a visit to the Golden Gate Park and the Saturday farmers’ market at the Ferry Building.
+The city has been introducing a car-free street movement that has been rolling out since 2022—so definitely take a bike and bring your best walking shoes.

 Concerts and fireworks are July 4 staples in Washington, D.C.